sgware/serialsoc/readme.md

 A serial server socket ensures everything happens on one main thread and ensures a clean shut down even if an uncaught exception is thrown.

+Note that "serialization" here means "make everything happen in order on one thread."
+It is not referring to object serialization, which means to encode or decode an object.

 When you call `SerialServerSocket.run()`, all of the following events will happen on the thread that called `run` in this order:
 - A factory method will be called to create and bind a `java.net.ServerSocket`.